Chart Color Schemes

 The level of residential development activity in Burpengary was found to be higher than 90% of real estate markets across the country

-In FY-26, $53.9 million in commercial approvals have been registered, reflecting high local commercial activity.
-Compared to Greater Brisbane, Burpengary records approximately three-quarters the building activity per person and ranks among the 87th percentile nationally, suggesting strong developer confidence in the location.
-New building activity comprises 84.0% detached dwellings and 16.0% townhouses or apartments, maintaining the area's low density nature with a focus on detached housing attracting space-seeking buyers.
+Burpengary has also registered $53.9 million in commercial approvals this financial year.
+Compared to Greater Brisbane, Burpengary records about three-quarters the building activity per person, placing it among the 87th percentile of areas assessed nationally.
+New building activity comprises 84.0% detached dwellings and 16.0% townhouses or apartments, maintaining the area's low density nature.
 With around 98 people per dwelling approval, Burpengary exhibits growth area characteristics.

-Population forecasts indicate an addition of 6,555 residents by 2041, keeping development pace reasonable with projected growth despite increasing competition among buyers as the population expands.
+Population forecasts indicate an addition of 6,553 residents by 2041, with development keeping pace with projected growth.
+However, increasing competition among buyers is expected as the population expands.

 Frequently Asked Questions - Development